makeri89/imposter/README.md

 ## !!
 Disclaimer !!

-This project is made as a submission for [Stupid Hack 2022](https://app.hackjunction.com/events/stupid-hack-2022).
+This project was made as a submission for [Stupid Hack 2022](https://app.hackjunction.com/events/stupid-hack-2022).

+_UPDATE_

+This project was the selected winner of the Stupid Hack 2022 event!!

 ## Features